What is a secured virtual hub?

 A secured virtual hub is an Azure Virtual WAN Hub with associated security and routing policies configured by Azure Firewall Manager.
 Use secured virtual hubs to easily create hub-and-spoke and transitive architectures with native security services for traffic governance and protection.

-You can use a secured virtual hub as a managed central VNet with no on-prem connectivity.
-It replaces the central VNet that was previously required for an Azure Firewall deployment.
-Since the secured virtual hub provides automated routing, there's no need to configure your own UDRs (user defined routes) to route traffic through your firewall.
+You can use a secured virtual hub to filter traffic between virtual networks (V2V), virtual networks and branch offices (B2V) and traffic to the Internet (B2I/V2I).
+A secured virtual hub provides automated routing.
+There's no need to configure your own UDRs (user defined routes) to route traffic through your firewall.

 Create a secured virtual hub